iManagement

 The modern beekeeper therefore does not inspect out of curiosity, but to address a clearly defined objective.
 A sound inspection is based on a simple logic: observe → diagnose → decide → close, aiming to obtain the maximum amount of information with the minimum level of intrusion.

-1) Observe before opening (no intervention)
+1) Observe before opening (without intervention)

 Objective

-Collect reliable information without disturbing the colony.
+Gather reliable information without disturbing the colony.

 • Intensity and regularity of flight activity

-• General behaviour (calm, agitation, defensiveness)
+• General behaviour (calm, agitated, defensive behaviour)

-• Crawling bees, deformed wings, excessive mortality
+• Crawling bees, deformed wings, excessive bee mortality

 • Unusual odours